imper86/allegro-api-bundle/README.md

 ## Is that all?
 This bundle is on very early stage, so please expect many updates in future, because I know that many things in here should be done better.

+## Maintenance
+Currently maintained version is v2.
+If you use v1 you won't receive any bundle updates.